curiousML/curiousml.github.io/_posts/2026-08-14-why-python.md

    toolboxes.
 In practice you use both and connect them; `reticulate` and `rpy2` exist for exactly that.

-**Most of these drawbacks are addressable** — by a library, a compiler, or a convention — which is precisely why the language keeps winning despite them.
+**Most of these drawbacks are addressable** by a library, a compiler or a convention, which is precisely why the language keeps winning despite them.

 ## 6. What this means in practice